rust-lang/rust/src/doc/unstable-book/src/compiler-barriers.md

 of code, and is then interrupted, and starts executing code elsewhere (while still in the same thread, and conceptually still on the same core).
 In traditional programs, this can only occur when a signal handler is registered.
-Consider the following code:
+In more low-level code, such situations can also arise when handling interrupts, when implementing green threads with pre-emption, etc.

+To give a straightforward example of when a `compiler_barrier` is necessary, consider the following example:

 ```rust
 # use std::sync::atomic::{AtomicBool, AtomicUsize};